-Your contact hours will vary depending on your module/option choices.
+Your contact hours will vary depending on your module choice, however there is no choice of module for this programme.
 Full information about contact hours is provided in individual module profiles.

 Learning and teaching

 The University of Southampton is committed to developing learners who are able to develop a reflective and problem-solving approach to their practice by acquiring knowledge and skills in a contextual, integrated manner.
 We promote student-centred approaches and recognise the value of learning from past and current experiences as well as the introduction of new knowledge.
 We aim to support you to be an independent life-long learner able to plan and manage your own learning.
 Learning and teaching methods are designed to integrate theory with practice, to foster a spirit of enquiry and to encourage new ways of thinking.